Kloudless/file-picker/README.md

   This method closes the explorer window.

+* `explorer.update(options)`

+  Updates the configuration options the explorer was initialized with.
+The explorer will immediately begin using the new configuration.
+  `options` is an Object with the new configuration.
+Not all options can be updated in this manner.
+The following are supported:

+  * `link_options`
+  * `upload_location_account`
+  * `upload_location_folder`

 ### Example

 To start using the File Explorer, simply include the JavaScript file in your